un4rch/openpilot_AdvExamples/README.md

 # Adversarial Examples against OpenPilot 0.9.4

-This repository demonstrates how to attack the OpenPilot 0.9.4 self-driving software using adversarial examples in both **white-box** and **black-box** settings.
+This repository explains methodologies to attack the OpenPilot 0.9.4 self-driving software using adversarial examples in both **white-box** and **black-box** settings.

 ## Table of Contents
 - [Introduction](#introduction)